Natural Remedies for Anxiety While Breastfeeding

 Anxiety Support Whilst Breastfeeding

-First of all, make sure that you get support from those around you.
-This support can come from your family, friends, partner or professionals such as a doctor or therapist.
+First of all, make sure that you get support from those around you to help you reduce anxiety.
+This support can come from your family, friends, partner or professionals such as a naturopathic doctor or therapist.

-It is essential that you seek support for depression and anxiety because the sooner you get help the less time you will have to live with uncomfortable feelings.
-Support comes in all shapes and sizes and all can help to alleviate stress.
+It is essential that you seek support for depression and anxiety because the sooner you get help the less time you will have to live with uncomfortable feelings such as the fight or flight response.
+Support comes in all shapes and sizes and most can create a positive effect and alleviate stress.
 A family member can help by cooking meals or tidying the house whilst a therapist can help to address unhelpful feelings with talking therapies.
 Each method of support of advice is valid and can be useful at lowering stress.

 We offer therapy as a major support mechanism for our clients.
 Therapy is a great tool if you want to seek help for anxiety because it doesn’t just give you coping strategies for your problem but helps you to get to the very root of your problem.
 Addressing the root cause of an issue through therapy is often a more effective way of lowering anxiety symptoms than medication alone.